 All alerts are not created equal, and do not require an equal response.

-However, the native alerting capabilities within SQL Server and most commercial third-party alerting tools are very limited in the ways in which they allow users to respond.
-The following example, based on SQL Server's native alerting feature, shows how SSMS allows you to handle an alert response:
+However, the native alerting capabilities within SQL Server and most commercial third-party alerting tools are very limited in how they allow users to respond.
+The following example, based on SQL Server's native alerting feature, shows how SSMS enables you to handle an alert response:

 Figure 1: SSMS New Alert Window